monfresh/laptop/README.md

 For a more minimal script that only installs Ruby (with chruby and ruby-install), check out my [install-ruby-on-macos](https://github.com/monfresh/install-ruby-on-macos) script.

-For more coding guides, scripts, and screencasts, subscribe to my [newsletter](http://eepurl.com/1-dtn).
-It goes out once a week, with links to my
+For more coding guides, scripts, and screencasts, subscribe to my [free weekly newsletter](https://www.moncefbelyamani.com/newsletter).
-[blog posts](https://www.moncefbelyamani.com), and sometimes exclusive goodies only for subscribers.

 ## Requirements